Satoszi/Kaggle-dogs-and-cats/README.md

 # Kaggle-dogs-and-cats (No transfer learning)

-Dogs vs Cats classification for kaggle competition.
-(95.5% accuracy on validation set)
+Dogs vs Cats classification for kaggle competition (95.5% accuracy on validation set 90% on test set).

-Model was trained with simple convolution model. (no transfer learning, ensemble, and state of the art architectures was used)
+Model was trained with simple convolution model (no transfer learning, ensemble, and state of the art architectures was used).

 ## Training and dataset